sjentsch/lsjDocs/Ch12/Ch12_Regression_01.rst

 Calculating correlations in jamovi can be done by clicking on the ``Regression`` → ``Correlation Matrix`` button.
-Transfer all four continuous variables across into the box on the right to get the output in :numref:`fig-correlations`.
+Transfer all four continuous variables |continuous| across into the box on the right to get the output in :numref:`fig-correlations`.

 .. ----------------------------------------------------------------------------